Venezuelan President Nicolás Maduro Nominated for Third Term in Controversial Election

 Venezuelan President Nicolás Maduro has officially become his party’s nominee for the upcoming presidential election in July.
 This news comes as no surprise, as Maduro is set to embark on his third consecutive term with no real competition on the horizon.
 However, the election has been engulfed in controversy due to the disqualification of Maduro’s main opponent, María Corina Machado.

 Machado, who won over 90% of the votes in the opposition coalition’s primary election, has been barred from holding public office for 15 years by Venezuelan authorities.
-This move has sparked outrage and raised concerns about the fairness of the election.
+This move has sparked outrage and raised concerns regarding the fairness of the election.

 Maduro accepted the nomination during a party gathering in Caracas, proclaiming that he has the support of the people.
 The ruling United Socialist Party claims that over four million members backed their decision by choosing Maduro as their candidate.
 Maduro stated, “Here, the candidate is not Maduro.
 Here, the candidate is the people.”